cwi-dis/cwipc/docs/registration.rst

 Hardware setup
 --------------

-Ensure that all cameras are working (using *Realsense Viewer* or *Azure Kinect Viewer*).
+Ensure that all cameras are working (using *Realsense Viewer*, *Azure Kinect Viewer*, or *Orbbec Viewer*).
 If you have multiple cameras you are going to need *sync cables* to ensure all the shutters fire simultaneously for best results.
 See the camera documentation.
 You probably want to disable *auto-exposure*, *auto-whitebalance* and all those.
 Set those to manual, and in such a way that the colors from all cameras are as close as possible.